Superalloy: Bond coat

 The bond coat adheres the thermal barrier to the substrate.
 Additionally, the bond coat provides oxidation protection and functions as a diffusion barrier against the motion of substrate atoms towards the environment.
 The five major types of bond coats are: the aluminides, the platinum-aluminides, MCrAlY, cobalt-cermets, and nickel-chromium.
 For aluminide bond coatings, the coating's final composition and structure depends on the substrate composition.
 Aluminides lack ductility below 750 °C, and exhibit limited thermomechanical fatigue strength.
 Pt-aluminides are similar to the aluminide bond coats except for a layer of Pt (5—10 μm) deposited on the blade.
 The Pt aids in oxide adhesion and contributes to hot corrosion, increasing blade lifespan.
 MCrAlY does not strongly interact with the substrate.
 Normally applied by plasma spraying, MCrAlY coatings from secondary aluminum oxides.
 This means that the coatings form an outer chromia layer and a secondary alumina layer underneath.
 These oxide formations occur at high temperatures in the range of those that superalloys usually encounter.
 The chromia provides oxidation and hot-corrosion resistance.
 The alumina controls oxidation mechanisms by limiting oxide growth by self-passivating.
 The yttrium enhances oxide adherence to the substrate, and limits the growth of grain boundaries (which can lead to coat flaking).
 Addition of rhenium and tantalum increases oxidation resistance.
 Cobalt-cermet-based coatings consisting of materials such as tungsten carbide/cobalt can be used due to excellent resistance to abrasion, corrosion, erosion, and heat.
 These cermet coatings perform well in situations where temperature and oxidation damage are significant concerns, such as boilers.
 One of cobalt cermet's unique advantages is minimal loss of coating mass over time, due to the strength of carbides.
 Overall, cermet coatings are useful in situations where mechanical demands are equal to chemical demands.
 Nickel-chromium coatings are used most frequently in boilers fed by fossil fuels, electric furnaces, and waste incineration furnaces, where the danger of oxidizing agents and corrosive compounds in the vapor must be addressed.
 The specific method of spray-coating depends on the coating composition.
 Nickel-chromium coatings that also contain iron or aluminum provide better corrosion resistance when they are sprayed and laser glazed, while pure nickel-chromium coatings perform better when thermally sprayed exclusively.

 Process methods

-Several kinds of coating process are availabe: pack cementation process, gas phase coating (both are a type of chemical vapor deposition (CVD)), thermal spraying, and physical vapor deposition.
+Several kinds of coating process are available: pack cementation process, gas phase coating (both are a type of chemical vapor deposition (CVD)), thermal spraying, and physical vapor deposition.
 In most cases, after the coating process, near-surface regions of parts are enriched with aluminium in a matrix of the nickel aluminide.